top of page

 _117105088_aboyne2.jpeg

-It is a low-cost, environmentally friendly and easy-to-install facility that holds back water like a weir, dam or rock wall, thereby creating a water level difference between upstream and down waters.
-It holds back rainwater at source for a sufficient time to mitigate the maximum surge height of flood waters in a valley below.
-Only a few days’ notice would be needed to install such an upland reservoir.
-It can then be removed again for re-use.
+The Buoyant Compliant Weir is a low-cost, environmentally friendly and easy-to-install facility that holds back water like a weir, dam or rock wall.
+It creates a water level difference between upstream and downstream waters.
+This barrier holds back rainwater at source for a sufficient time to mitigate the maximum surge height of flood waters in a valley below.
+The technology can be temporary as a pop-up barrier to protect against flash floods.
+It can also be installed as permanent solution for weirs and as an alternative to costly rock walls in tidal energy schemes.

 River and Inland Flood Protection